 Click here to view an animated version of this procedure.

-The open version of this surgery is done when the surgeon may not be able to perform a less invasive version called laparoscopic surgery.
+The open version of this surgery is done when a less invasive version called laparoscopic surgery cannot be done.

 Laparoscopic Cholecystectomy vs. Open Cholecystectomy